-- 1. Loosen and remove the two thumbscrews securing the back cover. - 2.
-Push down the indentation located at the side of the back chassis - 3.
-Slide the cover horizontally to the back and remove the cover in the direction of the arrow.
+- 1. Remove the eight screws securing the cover. - 2.
+Slide the cover towards the rear and remove the cover in the direction of the arrow.

 3-2 Removing and Installing the Fan Duct

 Follow these instructions to remove/install the fan duct: